-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and overall record.
-The Board concluded that those factors were insufficient to warrant recharacterization of your discharge.
+In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and personal problems with a shipmate.
+The Board concluded that those factors were insufficient to warrant recharacterization of your service, given the serious nature of your misconduct.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.